-I am a senior lecturer in the School of Computer Science at The University of Manchester, and a member of the Advanced Interfaces Group.
+I am a Reader in the School of Computer Science at The University of Manchester, and a member of the Advanced Interfaces Group.
 My research interests are in the area of Human Computer Interaction, Visualisation, 3D Graphics and Distributed Systems.

 My research interests are centred around the design of advanced interfaces for computer systems.
 In particular I am interested in scientific visualisation, scholarly publishing, and what is broadly termed 'virtual reality'.
 Much of my work has been based around the development of novel system architectures to make graphical interfaces and applications work.
 I am also interested in collaborative interfaces, which allow multiple users to work intuitively with applications and with one another.